Even-MW/SanityCodingDemoStart/README.md

 }
 ```

-We will no longer see our posts and authors, because our deskStructur is an empty list.
+We will no longer see our posts and authors, because our deskStructure is an empty list.
-We fix this by adding a listItem. hehe
+We fix this by adding a listItem.

 Inside the items array on line 27 of the deskStructure, add the following to the array: